skip to Main Content

 boxoffice@balletaustin.org

-As the Associate Director of Ticketing, Maureen Cross, oversees all ticketing operations with a focus on cultivating sales strategies to help develop audiences and maximize revenue.
+As the Associate Director of Ticketing, Maureen Cross oversees all ticketing operations with a focus on cultivating sales strategies to help develop audiences and maximize revenue.
 Maureen began her career in ticketing over 20 years ago and has had the honor of working with Ballet Austin on two previous occasions.
-She holds a BFA in Theater Studies from the University of Texas and an MBA in Digital Media Management from St. Edward’s University.
+She holds a Bachelor of Fine Arts degree in Theater Studies from The University of Texas at Austin and an Master of Business Administration degree in Digital Media Management from St. Edward’s University.

 Jane Trembley, Database Specialist